duke-libraries/ddr-alerts/README.md

     rake ddr_alerts:install:migrations

 then

     rake db:migrate

     rake db:test:prepare

 #### View Partial

-Ddr-alerts contains a view partial (ddr/alerts/message/_alert_message.html.erb) that displays the alert messages.
+Ddr::Alerts contains a view partial (ddr/alerts/message/_alert_message.html.erb) that displays the alert messages.
 This partial depends on the local 'alert_messages' to contain an array of Ddr::Alert::Message which are to be displayed.
 Render this partial in the desired view / layout of your application, passing in the appropriate value for the 'alert_messages' local.
 For example, override Blacklight's shared/_flash_messages.html.erb as shown below to include all active alert messages in the 'repository' context above the application's